aalonsog/ACF/reverse/README.md

 # Introduction

 This repository contains code for simulating the Adaptive Cuckoo Filter.
-It demonstrates the constructions and replicates the simulations reported in "Make your Cuckoo Filter Adaptive and Get Cardinality Estimation for Free", submitted to IEEE Transactions on Knowledge and Data Engineering.
+It demonstrates the constructions and replicates the simulations reported in "Make your Cuckoo Filter Adaptive and Get Cardinality Estimation for Free", submitted to [IEEE/ACM Transactions on Networking](https://sites.google.com/view/ieee-acm-ton).

 # Building